Eligibility | Retirees

-- Surviving spouses and qualified dependents covered at the time of the retiree’s death.
+- Surviving spouses and qualified dependents are covered at the time of the retiree’s death.

-- Surviving spouses of former elected officials covered at the time of the official’s death.
+- Surviving spouses of former elected officials are covered at the time of the official’s death.

 The following dependents are eligible to participate in the Arizona Benefit Options program: